Skip to main contentSkip to main navigationSkip to footer content

 This course examines the conceptual framework of digital public art.
 It introduces public-art practice, including a brief history of public art and an exploration of public art in context.
 It also introduces such technological advancements and tools as video art, laser and LED projections, augmented realities, and the metaverse.

-ART 226 (3-0-3)
+ART 226 (1-0-3)

 Business of Art

 This course introduces students to management principles of the arts and promotional strategies for artists.
 Students learn grant writing fundamentals and how to identify opportunities for such possible arts funding as scholarships, internships, and fellowships.
-This course helps students to develop their professional portfolio, as well as to identify differences among artist statements, biographies, CVs, and resumes.
+This course helps students to develop their professional portfolio, as well as to identify differences among artist statements, biographies, CV’s, and resumes.
 The course introduces a brief history of marketing, as well as current social media trends and such traditional methods of promotion and publicity as press releases, business cards, and websites.
 It also introduces students to the fundamentals of exhibition, promotion, and management of art exhibitions in a gallery space.

-ART 250 (3-0-3)
+ART 250 (1-0-3)

 Art Internship

 This course provides for experience in an arts organization or gallery.
 The internship allows students to combine classroom theory and application with real-world experience.
 It also allows them to explore potential career paths.
 This course requires completion of 135 hours of supervised fieldwork.
+Pass/Fail Only; This course cannot be taken for credit in addition to ART 280.
+PR or CR: ART 115, 122, 128, 133, 135, 211, and 226; and permission of the instructor or the dean; and COM 105 Public Speaking

 ART 280 (3-0-3)